nrs-org/novelslop/content/vol_01/chap_12.typ

   "Woah- this one sounds more interesting."

-  "It's literally the name of a subject, Mikoto."
+  "It's literally the name of a school subject, Mikoto."

   "Ah, right, we had that in the entrance exam, too...
 So this should be a club about computers..."
 Mikoto pondered, "Mona!
 You were somewhat nerdy, so maybe